aquasecurity/aqua-helm/README.md

 ## Create Docker Registry Secret Credentials

-The Aqua server components are private, and you will need to set up an imagePullSecret.
+The Aqua console components are available in our private repository, and you will need to set up an imagePullSecret.

 You can do this manually by running: